Mitsui & Co. (Australia) Ltd.

 Mitsui is involved in several stages of the energy value chain, including exploration, development, production, marketing and trading of energy products.

-Mitsui's energy investments are managed by holding companies Mitsui Coal Holdings Pty Ltd and Mitsui E&P Australia Pty Ltd.
+Mitsui's energy investments are managed by holding companies Mitsui Resources Pty.
+Ltd. and Mitsui E&P Australia Pty Ltd.

 Mitsui Australia's Coal Division team specialises in trading coal products and capturing new business opportunities.